Three wild species. No stocked fish.

 January

-Peak rainbow on dries.
-Big resident browns.
+Big resident browns on dries.
 King salmon in the holding pools of the Río Serrano.
 The most complete fishing month.

 February